ysycloud/paraGSEA/README.md

 ## Using Problem
 1. Because of the inefficient IO of Matlab, when the original profile file(.gctx) is too large, the pretreatment operation may take a long time, and it does not support parallel.
 You may need to be patient.
 2. When we want to excute the Cluster operator, we must note that input matrix should include the same identity of rows and columns, which means the program that calculates ES Matrix is supposed to use same two file as its input.
 Only in this way can we get the similarity of each profile pair.
 3. When we want to excute the Cluster operator, we must also note that the MPI Settings and hostfile should not be changed compared to the program that calculates ES Matrix.
 Because the ES_Matrix is stored in distributed way, if you change these settings, each process can not find the right ES matrix blocks.
+Therefore, if you want to avoid problem 2 and problem 3, you can easily execute the cluster_demo.sh.
 4. If you set the number of clusters too big, clustering algorithm may not converge quickly.